 - Be mindful of all activities that can distract you while driving, including talking on the phone, listening to loud music, eating and looking at yourself in the mirror.

-Perhaps the most important thing we can do to reduce distraction among younger drivers is to lead by example.
+Perhaps the most important thing we can do to reduce distractions among younger drivers is to lead by example.
 Teach your children that it is not okay to engage on your mobile device while driving.
 Show them that you will also follow that advice.

 Get more teen driving tips.

 We want to know, do you text and drive?
 Share your comments below.